Showing Your ID to Providers

 • Disabled and retired veterans

-• Retired members and select Employer Support members of the National Guard and Reserves
+• Retired members and select Employer Support members of the National Guard and Reserve

 • Those eligible for Transitional Assistance Management Program